-We evaluate \modelname~first through finetuning on VCR \cite{zellers2019recognition}, a challenging multiple choice task that is commonly used as a benchmark for vision-and-language models.
-Most competitive models for VCR learn exclusively from images paired with captions, often with supervised visual representations (like from an object detector).
+We evaluate \modelname~first through finetuning on VCR \cite{zellers2019recognition}.
+Most competitive models for VCR are pretrained exclusively on images paired with captions, often with supervised visual representations (e.g. from an object detector).
 To the best of our knowledge, the only exception is MERLOT \cite{zellers2021merlot}, which uses YouTube video frames and text as part of pretraining; no VCR model to date was pretrained on audio.

 \mparagraph{VCR Task.} A model is given an image from a movie, and a question.
 The model must choose the correct answer given four multiple choice options ($Q{\rightarrow}A$); it then is given four \emph{rationales} justifying the answer, and it must choose the correct one ($QA{\rightarrow}R$).
 The results are combined with a $Q{\rightarrow}AR$ metric, where a model must choose the right answer \emph{and then} the right rationale, to get the question `correct.'